 Minnow traps in each sample reach were set for about 1.5 hr, at which time all captured fish were transferred to perforated plastic buckets.
 Buckets were kept supplied with aerated water to reduce stress on captured fish.
-The traps were re-baited and reset for a second 1.5 hr period.
+Fresh bait was added and the traps were reset for a second 1.5 hr period.
 While the second set was fishing, fish captured during the first set were counted, identified to species, measured to fork length, and placed in a mesh holding bag in the stream.
 The procedure was repeated for the third 1.5 hr trapping period.
 Block traps were left set in place for the entire 4.5 hr sampling period.
 Fish captured in block traps were counted and identified to species, but not included in further analyses.